GorgonMeducer/aarch64_qemu_mac_template/README.md

-# aarch64_qemu_mac_template
+# AArch64 QEMU Mac Template
-A template for AArch64 development using QEMU on MacOS
+A template for AArch64 development using QEMU on macOS